vaishnavi-patil-waynautic/exgenix-documentation/docs/sample-test-scenario/scenario_2.md

 Validate the end-to-end workflow to ensure:

-- Successful authentication
+- Successful session authentication
 - Consistent order placement for BUY and SELL
 - Proper trade confirmation for matched orders
-- Handling of unsolicited trade messages from the exchange
+- Handling of **unsolicited trade messages** from the exchange
 - Accurate capture of trade identifiers
 - Clean session termination